laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-06-29-on-importance-of-having-dotfiles-in-github.markdown

-of peacefulness; [handy Bash scripts speed up your daily shell operations and make you grin]({% post_url 2012-06-20-quickly-creating-bash-scripts %}); tuning your favorite text editor's configuration file will result in a transcendental union with you and the computer.
+of peacefulness; [handy Bash scripts speed up your daily shell operations and make you grin]({% post_url 2012-06-20-quickly-creating-bash-scripts %}); tuning your favorite text editor's configuration file will result in a transcendental union between you and the computer.

-## Usage or how to put your home directory into GitHub
+## Usage, or how to put your home directory into GitHub

 * Create a Git repository for your home directory with `cd ~ && git init`
 * Add into Git the the files you consider as your personal configuration files